AryamanReddi99/Creature-Forest/README.md

 <p align="center">
 Fig 3.
 Doves vs Hawks
 </p>
-Dove and Hawk interactions result in a **strategy equilibrium** as each strategy's average score from each interaction happens to be equal at a population fraction of 0.5, or 50% doves.
+Dove and Hawk interactions result in a strategy equilibrium as each strategy's average interaction score happens to be equal at a population fraction of 0.5, or 50% doves.
 When the fraction of doves rises above 50%, the hawks are able to score more points and increase their population.
 When the fraction drops below 50%, the opposite occurs.
 Thus, the stable equilibrium of these strategies is equal dominance.

 <p align="center">